Ukraine president says ready to discuss PrivatBank with Kolomoisky

-Kolomoisky has fought a protracted legal battle over control of PrivatBank, Ukraine’s largest lender, which was nationalized in 2016 against his wishes.
+Kolomoisky has fought a protracted legal battle over control of PrivatBank, Ukraine’s largest lender, which was nationalised in 2016 against his wishes.

 Since the start of his election campaign this year, Zelenskiy faced scrutiny over his business ties to Kolomoisky but dismissed suggestions he would help the businessman regain ownership of PrivatBank or help him win compensation.